felipealbrecht/DeepBlue-Manual/04-inserting-data/04-01-inserting-experiments-example.md

 ### Example: Inserting an Experiment

-In this example we will insert an Experiment from the ENCODE project.
-Note: it is just an example, this Experiment is already included in DeepBlue.
+In this example we insert an experiment from the ENCODE project.
+Note: this is just an example.
+This experiment has already been included in DeepBlue.

 ```python
 import gzip